thingsdb/ThingsDocs/v0/content/node-api/node_info.md

 node_id | The `id` which is assigned to the node. node_name | This node will publish itself to other nodes using the node name.
-This can be an IP address, hostname, or a fully qualified domain name (FQDN) of the node. node_port | Listening for node TCP socket connections on this port. scheduled_backups | Number of backups scheduled on this node.
+This can be an IP address, hostname, or a fully qualified domain name (FQDN) of the node. node_port | Listening for node TCP socket connections on this port. result_size_limit | The result size limit is checked when packing properties for a thing.
+At this point, and only then, this data limit is checked and if exceeded, a [RESULT_TOO_LARGE](../../errors/#internal-errors) error will be returned.
+This limit is set in bytes and is used to prevent a huge amount of data, typically when a high `deep` value is used.
+See the [configuration page](../../getting-started/configuration) to configure this limit. scheduled_backups | Number of backups scheduled on this node.
 Only repeated backups or backups which are planned in the future are included. status | Current status of the ThingsDB node. storage_path | Path used for storing ThingsDB data.